starlight-foundation/starlight-node/docs/protocol.md

 TODO - improve the coherence + organization of this document

 ## Introduction
-The state of the Starlight network is defined by the set of transactions on its blockchain.
-Instead of requiring mining or staking to extend the chain, Starlight adopts a slot-based mechanism.
-Time is divided into slots of a certain length (currently 500ms).
-For each slot, a validator is randomly selected, based on their weight, to be the leader for that slot, the unique account that is allowed to produce a block to extend the chain.
-Validators forward received transactions directly to the leader, who bundles them into a block, which is broken into shreds that are broadcast through the network.

-Some blockchains, such as Bitcoin, rely on probabilistic finality: a transaction is never truly "irreversible", only more and more likely to be so as more and more blocks are built on top of it.
-Starlight, in contrast, provides deterministic finality.
-Every Starlight account selects a representative, a validator that they believe to be trustworthy.
-The sum of the balances of all the accounts who choose a certain validator as their representative make up that validator’s weight, their voting power in the Starlight consensus protocol.
-Validators vote for blocks using a slight variant of the Casper-FFG protocol, which provides a mathematical guarantee that so long as 66% of the network voting weight remains non-malicious, any block that is considered finalized will be forever accepted by all nodes.
-Starlight transactions typically achieve finality within 1 to 2 seconds.
+Starlight is a blockchain protocol designed for high scalability, security, and decentralization, offering significant improvements over systems like Bitcoin and Ethereum.
+It features a slot-based consensus mechanism for rapid block times and deterministic finality, achieved through randomized leader selection and a modified version of the Casper-FFG finality gadget.

+Here's how it works:
+- Time is broken up into short slots, each 500ms long.
+- For each time slot, the network randomly picks a single validator to be the slot leader.
+Only the slot leader can add a new block of transactions to the chain for that slot.
+- The chance of a validator being picked as the slot leader depends on their weight - basically, how much Starlight currency is delegated to them.
+The more weight, the higher their chances.
+- All other validators send the transactions they receive from users directly to the current slot leader.
+- The slot leader bundles these transactions into a block.
+They then split up the block data and broadcast it to the network, so all nodes can add the new block to their copy of the chain.

+Starlight also has deterministic finality.
+In simple terms:
+- Each Starlight account picks a validator to be their representative.
+- A validator's weight is the total amount of Starlight currency held by all the accounts that chose them as a representative.
+- Validators use their weight to vote on which blocks should be finalized, using a tweaked version of the Casper FFG protocol.
+- Mathematically, as long as more than 66% of the total validator weight is voting honestly, any blocks they vote to finalize are guaranteed to be part of the permanent, canonical chain.
+- This finality voting process lets Starlight transactions be finalized as irreversible after just 1-2 seconds, much faster than probabilistic finality in chains like Bitcoin.

 ## Leader schedule
-Let us define an epoch boundary block as the block with the lowest slot in an epoch.
-Two blocks may conflict to be the epoch boundary block for a certain epoch, but after finalization, one of them will resolve as the winner.

-Let us define the special block for a certain epoch as follows: the first epoch has no special block.
-For all subsequent epochs, their special block is the latest finalized epoch boundary block in existence, not including the epoch boundary block for their current epoch.
-For example, let's say we have two epochs, 0 and 1.
-Epoch 0 has no special block.
-Epoch 1's special block is defined as the finalized epoch boundary block of epoch 0.
-This holds true even if epoch 1 finalizes an epoch boundary block of its own.
-Note that two nodes may have different views of finality, and thus different views of the special block for an epoch.
-This is OK.
+Let's define some terms:
+- **EBB (Epoch Boundary Block)**: This is the first block in any epoch.
+- **DB (Defining Block)**: This block determines the leader schedule for future blocks.

+Rules for Defining Blocks (DBs):
+- In the initial epoch (epoch 0), blocks do not have a Defining Block.
+- In subsequent epochs, a block's DB is the EBB from the most recent completed epoch on its branch of the blockchain.

+Examples to illustrate:
+1. **Linear Progression of Epochs (0, 1, 2, 3)**:
+    - **Epoch 0**: Blocks have no DB.
+    - **Epoch 1**: Each block's DB is the EBB of Epoch 0.
+    - **Epoch 2**: No blocks, hence no DBs.
+    - **Epoch 3**: Each block's DB is the EBB of Epoch 1.

+2. **Scenario with a Forked Blockchain**:
+    - **Epoch 0**: Starts as a single chain, so blocks have no DB.
+    - **Epoch 1**: The chain forks into two.
+    - **Epoch 2 and 3**: Both forks continue independently.
+    - For blocks in Epoch 1 on both forks: DB is the EBB of Epoch 0.
+    - For blocks in Epoch 2 on both forks: DB is the EBB of Epoch 1 from their respective forks.
+    - For blocks in Epoch 3:
+        - **Fork 1**: DB is the EBB of Epoch 2 from Fork 1.
+        - **Fork 2**: DB is the EBB of Epoch 2 from Fork 2.

+The Starlight protocol establishes a leader schedule for each fork of the blockchain, determining which account is responsible for producing blocks in each time slot.
+Here's how it works:

-The Starlight leader schedule is defined as follows.
-For the first epoch containing the genesis block, the genesis account is the leader for all slots.
-For all subsequent epochs, the leader schedule is generated based on a weighted probability distribution:
+1. In the very first epoch (Epoch 0), which includes the genesis block, the genesis account is designated as the leader for all slots.

+2. For all subsequent epochs, the leader schedule is determined using a weighted random selection process:

-- The accounts included in this distribution are all accounts who have finalized votes in the epoch preceding the epoch of the special block for that epoch.
+   a) The process considers all accounts that participated in voting on the fork during a specific reference epoch.
+This reference epoch is determined by the epoch of the DB of the latest block's DB, i.e. the epoch of the DB before the current DB for that fork.

-- The weight of an account is the sum of the balances of its delegates.
+   b) Each account's weight in the selection process is proportional to the total balance of all accounts that have delegated to it at the time of the reference epoch's defining block.

-- The distribution is generated by a deterministic pseudo-random number generator, seeded based on the special block's epoch number.
-The voters are sorted by their public key, to ensure the same results across all nodes.
+   c) A deterministic pseudo-random number generator, seeded with the epoch number, is used to randomly select leaders from the weighted pool of accounts.
+      - To ensure consistency across all nodes, accounts are sorted ascending by their public key before sampling.

+This results in a fair, deterministic, and unbiasable leader schedule for each fork and epoch, based on the state of the network at certain reference points.

 ## State preservation
 Some blockchains, like Bitcoin, rely on all transactions to be replayed from genesis in order to build the ledger state; this becomes more and more difficult as time goes on.
 In a high-performance blockchain such as Starlight, it would be an unsustainable solution.